Renowned Cardiologist Reveals . . .

 A rare but serious form of muscle weakness, known as rhabdomyolysis, has been associated with statin use.
 With this side effect, muscle breakdown is rapid and painful.
 Dead muscle cells flood into the bloodstream and can overwhelm the kidneys, resulting in long-term complications.

-There are also some other important side effects associated with statin use that Dr. Crandall outlines in his report, 7 Steps for Living Statin Free.
+There are also some other important side effects associated with statin use that Dr. Crandall outlines in his special report, 7 Steps for Living Statin Free.

-Claim Your FREE Special Report and
+Your FREE Special Report

 Dr. Chauncey Crandall survived his brush with death from heart disease — and he's grateful for his second chance at life.